slohani-ai/LG-OAM-simulations-with-Tensors/README.md

   <h3 align="center">LG-OAM with Tensors (GPU/CPU)</h3>

   <p align="center">
-    Let's leverage the power of tensor operations in simulating LG-OAM intensity patterns and phase patterns for a Spatial Light Modulator (SLM).
+    Let's leverage the power of tensor operations in simulating LG-OAM intensity modes, and phase patterns for a Spatial Light Modulator (SLM).
 Being tensors, the generated patterns can be directly fed into any machine learning frameworks.
     <br />
     <a href="https://github.com/slohani-ai/LG-OAM-simulations-with-Tensors/"><strong>Explore the docs »</strong></a>
     <br />